Eomm/fastify-range/README.md

 ## Usage

 Register the plugin and use `request.range(size[, options])` in your routes.
+The `options` object is optional and it will be passed to the [`range-parser`](https://www.npmjs.com/package/range-parser#api) module under the hood.

-It parse `Range` header, capping to the given `size`.
+The decorator parses the `Range` header, capping to the given `size`.
 It returns the following response:

 - returns `undefined` if the header is missing
 - if `throwOnInvalid` is true, throws an error if the header is an invalid string, otherwise returns `undefined`
 - if `throwOnInvalid` is true, throws an error if the range is unsatisfiable, otherwise returns `undefined`
-- when the header is good, it returns an object with the following properties:
+- when the header is good, it returns an object with the following example structure:

 ```js
 {